 Loaning at interest – the backbone of the modern economy – only works in times where there is room for growth – new lands to conquer, new products to make, new needs to create, new resources to exploit, more gullible people who will believe that they too can be “rich”.

 When we start running of out the commons (what is left of our shared culture and our natural world), when we become satiated on the drug of consumerism, when pleasure no longer is pleasurable, the system starts to break down.
 Then it gets nasty.
 The economy starts to implode, democracy becomes a commodity for sale to the highest bidder, regulation multiplies so only huge exploitive corporations are able to survive, debt becomes unsustainable, jobs become harder to find and higher-pressure.
 In the intensity of human suffering violence escalates and the poor and minorities usually become the scapegoats.

 The current system is clearly unsustainable.
 It is an insatiable beast without the ability to regulate itself.

-While Eisenstein offers some great solutions at a macro level which could reverse the process (which I will talk about in a coming post) I’m not convinced that without a serious rupture in the current system there will be any appetite for real solutions.
+While Eisenstein offers some great solutions at a macro level which could reverse the process I’m not convinced that without a serious rupture in the current system there will be any appetite for real solutions.
 Our best hope is to at least aware of the vulnerability of the current economy and not to put our hope in it, but to begin to rebuild an economy of care and generosity that isn’t focussed on or indebted to the money system.

 Although the details and timeline of this unraveling are impossible to predict, I think we will first experience persistent deflation, stagnation, and wealth polarization, followed by social unrest, hyperinflation, or currency collapse.
 At that moment, the alternatives we are exploring today will come into their own, offering an opportunity to build a new and sacred economy.
 The farther the collapse proceeds, the more attractive the proposals of this book will become. (pg 101)